 - C: means the same as A.

 Clearly, we don’t know the meaning of “A”, “B”, or “C.” If our language is also recursive, where does meaning come from in our language?
 I think that the meaning of abstract words like consciousness is built up from more concrete words in a huge web of definitions.
-At the lowest level, the meaning of words comes directly from association with our sensory inputs—vision, sound, taste.
+At the lowest level, the meaning of words comes directly from association with our sensory inputs and motor outputs.
+Thus, meaning bubbles up from the concrete uses at the bottom, to their more abstract uses at the top.

-Recursive definitions are especially problematic in philosophical discussions, due to their often abstract nature.
-Yet philosophical discussions greatly benefit from precise and shared definitions.
+Recursive definitions are especially problematic during abstract philosophical discussions.
 I have had heated conversations resolve when both sides put aside the debate for a moment to define their words, only then to realize they had been agreeing all along!

 I think this is one of the reasons why many philosophical treatises begin by defining their terms.
 Philosophical definitions are different than the definitions we find in a dictionary.
 A formal definition is an intended equivalence between a word and other words.